2025’s design prompt:

 - Act as a bridge between design and tech in a cross-functional team

-(2 CS majors, 1 physics major, and informatics - myself)
+(2 computer science majors, 1 physics major, and informatics - myself)

 UX Research & Insights